effector/effector/docs/glossary.md

 description: Glossary of basic terms in effector
 ---

-Glossary of basic terms in effector, along with their type signatures.
-The types are documented using [TypeScript notation](http://typescriptlang.org).
+Glossary of basic terms in effector

 ## Event